rohit12crj/Study-Notes/AWS/readme.md

 ✅ what are jump servers / bastion servers ? why do u need them ?
 How do u secure them ?
 Can we eliminate them using AWS Native services

 ---

+✅ How does webhooks works actually & why should we use them ?